tc39/proposal-smart-pipelines/readme.md

   |> new User.Message
 ```

-<td>When tiny functions are only used once, and their bodies would be self-documenting, they are ritual boilerplate that a programmer’s style may prefer to inline.
+<td>When tiny functions are only used once, and their bodies would be self-documenting, they are ritual boilerplate that a developer’s style may prefer to inline.

 <tr>
 <td>